 Carpeting/Rugs- One item per week placed at curb with household trash permitted for collection.
 This includes rugs cut to 4', rolled and tied.

 Christmas Trees- Christmas trees are recycled in our chip-a-tree program.
 Residents can drop off trees at local neighborhood playgrounds/parks after Christmas.
 Trees are collected curbside during the first two weeks of January to be collected by city crews for the program.

 Clothing/Textiles- Please recycle items by bringing to one of the City's KIDUCATION clothing/textile collection boxes.
-Locations: Senior Center, Fuller Library, Community Center, Rite Aid Warren Ave, Walgreens Pawtucket Ave. or American Legion Post Willett Ave.
+Locations: Senior Center, Fuller Library, Community Center, Rite Aid Warren Ave.

 Construction & Demolition Debris- Residents are responsible for the disposal of all materials associated with household construction, demolition and renovation activities regardless of who is doing the work or when it took place.
-Construction debris can be taken to the Warren Transfer Station 245-3910 or the landfill in Johnston 942-1430.
+Construction debris can be taken to the landfill in Johnston 942-1430.
 Residents can also call private collectors for disposal.
 Fees apply.